 Don’t forget drinks

 Grab your water bottle, or pack something fun to sip on.
 For a fun treat, pack a bottle of sparkling cider (or champagne if you’re picnicking within walking distance to your house) and some plastic cups.
 It’s amazing how a $3 bottle of something bubbly can make a simple picnic feel like a super fancy treat!

 Fun, natural sodas, teas, or other drinks are also a nice treat (at least in our house—we pretty much only drink water and coffee).

 Be a good citizen of the planet and make sure to pick up your trash and either carry it out or dispose of it in a garbage or recycling can.
 I like to pack a small plastic grocery sack to corral trash just in case there isn’t a trash can around.

 And make sure to pack some wipes to clean up hands that maybe hit the monkey bars for a few minutes before lunch was served.

 Win a Van’s Foods prize pack!

-To help you get your summer picnic going, the nice folks at Van’s Foods are giving away five coupons for free Van’s Foods snack bars, a grocery tote, and a water bottle (a $35 value).
+To help you get your awesome picnic going, the nice folks at Van’s Foods are giving away five coupons for free Van’s Foods snack bars, a grocery tote, and a water bottle (a $35 value).
 To get entered, just use the giveaway widget below.